Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Abstract

 \section{Abstract}

-We investigate complexity of the uniform membership problem for hyperedge replacement grammars in comparison with other mildly context-sensitive grammar formalisms.
-It turns out that the complexity of the problem considered depends heavily on how one defines a hypergraph.
-There are two commonly used definitions in the field which differ in whether repetitions of attachment nodes of a hyperedge are allowed in a hypergraph or not.
-We show that, if repetitions are allowed, then the problem under consideration is EXPTIME-complete even for string-generating hyperedge replacement grammars while it is NP-complete if repetitions are not allowed.
+This paper investigates complexity of the uniform membership problem for hyperedge replacement grammars in comparison with other mildly context-sensitive grammar formalisms.
+It turns out that the complexity of this problem depends on how one defines a hypergraph.
+There are two commonly used definitions in the field, which differ in whether repetitions of attachment nodes of a hyperedge are allowed in a hypergraph or not.
+We show that, in general, the problem under consideration is EXPTIME-complete, even for string-generating hyperedge replacement grammars, but it is NP-complete if repetitions are not allowed.

 We extend the developed proof techniques in order to prove a general meta-theorem: checking whether a given hyperedge replacement grammar generates a hypergraph satisfying a non-Parikh property is EXPTIME-hard.
 Non-Parikh properties are those that are not preimages of properties on Parikh vectors of hypergraphs.
 This includes any graph property relying significantly on structure of graphs, e.g.~connectivity, Eulerianity, Hamiltonianity, acyclicity.
 A tight upper bound is established for EXPTIME-compatible properties via Filter Theorem.